konecnyjakub/mytester/README.md

 Automated tests runner
 ----------------------

-It is possible to use automated tests runner that will scan specified folder for *Test.php and *.phpt files and run their TestCases (described in section Test Case).
+It is possible to use automated tests runner that will scan specified folder for *Test.php files and run their TestCases (described in section Test Case).
 An example of usage:
 ```php
 <?php
 declare(strict_types=1);